Skip to main content

 Reusing existing integrations and creating new ones

 If your team already uses CodeRabbit for pull request reviews, you may already have integrations configured for services like Jira or Linear.
-Slack Agent can reuse those existing integrations as connections, so you do not need to set them up again from scratch.
+CodeRabbit Agent can reuse those existing integrations as connections, so you do not need to set them up again from scratch.
 Create a separate connection when the existing one does not fit: for example, when a different team needs its own account for the same service, when you want a stricter permission mode (read-only instead of read-write), or when a specific scope should only see a subset of a service’s data.

 What’s next